top of page

 The question "do black metal roofs get hot?" deserves a nuanced answer.
 Yes, dark surfaces absorb more solar radiation than light colors.
 However, modern heat reflection technology changes this equation significantly.

-Cool roof coatings utilize specially formulated pigments that reflect infrared radiation—the component that generates heat—while maintaining deep color saturation.
+Cool roof coatings use special pigments to reflect infrared heat while keeping a deep black color.
+This energy-saving performance is widely recognized by DECRA Metal Roofing.
 These coatings can reflect 25-35% of solar radiation despite appearing black to the human eye, dramatically reducing heat transfer into the building.

 Performance in hot climates improves with proper ventilation and insulation.
 A black metal roof with adequate attic ventilation and quality insulation performs similarly to lighter-colored roofs in terms of interior temperature control.
 The metal's emissivity—ability to release absorbed heat—further enhances performance.